-An additional potential source of supplemental water for AMMP purposes could be groundwater derived from dedicated water well(s).
+In addition to the sources discussed above in Section 3.2, Recycled Construction Water, an additional potential source of supplemental water for AMMP purposes could be groundwater derived from dedicated water well(s).
 To be suitable for supplementing surface water, the quantity of water would need to be sufficient to meet the calculated supplement water demand without interruption.
 The quality of the water would also need to be consistent with the natural water chemistry of the application area.

 In order to best match the quantity and quality requirements for supplemental water needs, the dedicated well should be located within the groundwater basin associated with the watershed of the affected Risk Area.
-For example, the watersheds containing the High Risk Areas identified in the Admin Draft EIR/EIS ultimately drain into two alluvial groundwater basins-the Santa Clara River Valley Groundwater Basin and the San Fernando Valley Groundwater Basin.
-Table 6 identifies the High Risk Areas identified in the Administrative Draft EIR/EIS and their associated ground water basin(s).
+For example, the watersheds containing the High Risk Areas ultimately drain into two alluvial groundwater basins-the Santa Clara River Valley Groundwater Basin and the San Fernando Valley Groundwater Basin.
+Table 8 identifies the High Risk areas identified for this analysis and their associated ground water basin(s).
 For maintaining water quality and natural recharge into each of the basins, dedicated water supply wells should be constructed in one or both of the two basins, depending on the location of the affected area in the upstream watershed.

-Table 6 Risk Areas and Associated Groundwater Basins
+Table 8 Risk Areas and Associated Groundwater Basins1